EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.gno

 Get the nearest object handle Package: plot Description: Get the nearest object handle.
-The user click near a a figure objects, and the function return their handles
+The user click near a a figure objects, and the function return their handles and coordinates.